Halls Creek Airport: History

 Built in 1948, at the site of the new town of Halls Creek, which wasn't actually relocated to from the old down until the 1950s.

-It began with 3 unsealed gravel runways, with the third closing in the 1980's or 1990s.
+It began with 3 unsealed gravel runways, with the third closing in the 1980s or 1990s.

 In 1997 the main runway 04/22 was sealed.

 The second runway, 08/26 remains unsealed to this day.

-During the 1970's a radio tower was present north of the airport beside the fuel facility.
+During the 1970s a radio tower was present north of the airport beside the fuel facility.
 This was later removed and an NDB (Non-Directiona Beacon) was built to the northwest of the airport.

 In 2010, a new NDB was built to the east of the main runway 04/22 which is still there today.

-In 2015 a weather station was built at the airport, operated by the BOM (Bureau_of_Meteorology) as well as a wind profiler to the north of the unsealed runway.
+In 2015 a weather station was built at the airport, operated by the BOM (Bureau of Meteorology) as well as a wind profiler to the north of the unsealed runway.